ronnieshafran/AI-Maze-Solver/README.md

 A series of statistics defined in the AlgorithmResult data structure that is returned by each algorithm's run method.
 Note that some stats are only applicable for informed searches.

+You can use the example test to run the script, or generate some random tests of your own using our tests generator.
+For testing purposes, you can uncomment the appropriate section (that is currently commented out) in main.py.